Model Theory (Modelltheorie), WiSe 2025/2026

 News

-• Die Vorlesung wird voraussichtlich auf Englisch gehalten. / The lectures and the problem session will be held in English.
+• Die Vorlesung wird auf Englisch gehalten. / The lectures and the problem session will be held in English.

 General Information